 Real Oviedo out of immediate danger of folding

-OVIEDO, Spain (AP) - Thanks to the generosity of its fans and an accounting error, indebted Spanish soccer club Real Oviedo will live to play another match.
+OVIEDO, Spain (AP) -Thanks to the generosity of its fans and an accounting error in its favor, indebted Spanish football club Real Oviedo will live to play another football match.

 Club president Toni Fidalgo said Thursday that Oviedo had staved off immediate financial doom after an external auditor discovered that the club's immediate debts were significantly lower than originally thought.

-Instead of needing $2.4 million, the historic club needed $1.4 million to avoid being forced by law to dissolve on Saturday.
+Instead of needing ?1.9 million ($2.4 million), the historic club needed ?1.1 million ($1.4 million) to avoid being forced by law to dissolve on Saturday.

-Oviedo's fundraising effort of selling new shares in the club has already surpassed that amount, bringing in $1.9 million since Nov.
+Oviedo's fundraising effort of selling new shares in the club has already surpassed that amount, bringing in ?1.5 million ($1.9 million) since Nov.
 3.